LibreHealthIO/lh-ehr/INSTALL.md

  There will be 4 php files located in `xampp\php`, but the one needed is the one that's type is "Configuration Settings" that  change the following in the php.ini file:

-**Note: You can use Crtl+F in your text editor to find the specific lines that you need to change accordingly.**
+**Note: You can use the search option (Ctrl+F in some editors) in your text editor to find the specific lines that you need to change accordingly.**
  ```
  max_execution_time = 600
  max_input_time = 600